StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/COMMON/Extending-with-Other-Tools.md

 *   **Inference Grid**:
     *   **Overview**: Offers decentralized AI inference (e.g., for LLMs, image generation) paid with cryptocurrency.
     *   **Use Cases**: Projects needing access to AI models without relying on centralized providers, with payments handled via crypto.
-Could be combined with AI agents that pay for inference using FewSats or Alby.
+Could be combined with AI agents that pay for inference using Fewsats or Alby.
     *   **Integration**: Via their specific API; check [Inference Grid Website](https://www.inferencegrid.ai/).

 ## Key Considerations When Extending